SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Napa also has a cute downtown area to walk around that boasts local shops and award-winning restaurants.

-You can either drive here yourself or join a tour that leaves from San Francisco, some of which include stops at the Golden Gate Bridge or Muir Woods on the way.
+You can either drive here yourself or join one of the tours that leave from San Francisco, some of which include stops at the Golden Gate Bridge or Muir Woods on the way.
 There are half-day and full-day tours.

 >> More about visiting Napa Valley

-Whether you rent a bike to ride across the Golden Gate Bridge and continue on to Sausalito (usually a two-hour endeavor when you factor in photo stops and rests) or hop on the 30-minute ferry ride, you’ll enjoy the views of the bay just getting there!
+Whether you ride across the Golden Gate Bridge to get here (usually a two-hour endeavor when you factor in photo stops and rests) or hop on the 30-minute ferry ride from SF, you’ll enjoy the views of the bay just getting there!

 Once you land in Sausalito, browse the array of local shops, restaurants, and wine tasting rooms.
 Options for eats range from casual to high-end, with excellent offerings of fresh seafood, outdoor dining, and stunning views of San Francisco.